Chymyst/chymyst-core/doc/joinrun.md

 With Scala's `:_*` syntax, a join definition can take a sequence of reactions computed at runtime.

 All reactions listed in the join definition will be activated at once.
-The join definition will then "own" the molecules used as inputs to any of these reactions.
+Whenever we inject any molecule that is used as input to one of these reactions, it is _this_ join definition (and no other) that will decide which reactions to run.
-Conversely, we will say that those molecules are consumed in this join definition, or that they belong to it.
+For this reason, we say that those molecules are "bound" to this join definition, or that they are "consumed" in it, or that they are "input molecules" in this join definition.

 Here is an example of a join definition: